 How to Measure Your LAN Speed

 Because of that, if you don’t have a bigger file, I recommend that you zip some files together to make it one big file.
-Zip is a form of compression which is making the files smaller and easier to manager.
+Zip is a form of compression which is making the files smaller and easier to manage.
 However, if you zip several files, you will not see a big compression and the file size will still be big enough for transfer.

-However, the easiest way is to use a software.
+However, the easiest way is to use software.
 I use TotuSoft LAN Speed.
 It’s a small software that is easy to use and measure with.
 I use that to see if I have any blocks in my network.
 One thing to note is that you will need permission to access the computer that you are testing to.
 The tool will create a file, transfer it to the computer and then transfer it back so if you don’t have permission, you will not be able to use it.

 After running the test, I got a result of 68MB/s write and 93MB/s read.
-I know that one of my cables is broken and I need to change it to get back up to higher speeds, I’m just to lazy to do it.
-However, using this software can be a good way to measure your LAN speed to find out how fast your local area network really is.
+I know that one of my cables is broken and I need to change it to get back up to higher speeds, I’m just too lazy to do it.
+However, using this software can be a good way to measure your LAN speed to find out how fast your local area network is.

 How to Increase Your LAN Speed

-It is possible to increase you LAN speed?
+It is possible to increase your LAN speed?
 Isn’t your network as fast as it already can be?
 Well, yes, you are correct about that.
 There is no magic software that can unlock your LAN to become superfast.
 Your network is only as fast as the slowest device in your network.
 For example, if you have a network like the one below.

 If all these devices can handle 1GB/s except the switch, which can only handle 100MB/s, client 1 and 2 are in trouble.
 Client 3 would be able to copy a file from the NAS almost 10 times faster than client 1 and 2 because they are limited by the switch.
 The speed to the internet will then depend on how much your ISP can deliver but that is outside the dotted line, outside the LAN.

-And that is basically the whole story of increasing your LAN speed.
+And that is the whole story of increasing your LAN speed.
 There is a bottleneck somewhere and it can be a real hassle to find it.
 Limiting LAN speed is always because some hardware in the network that can’t handle big numbers, thus reducing it.
 Take network cables for example.
 Some older cables maxed out at 100MB/s and if you are using them, you will need to change cables.
-Customcable has a great guide on network cables that I recommend reading if you are interested in network cables.
+Customcable.ca has a great guide on network cables that I recommend reading if you are interested in network cables.

-Something that you should always look for when purchasing a new computer or other type of network device that will be present on you LAN, is to make sure that that it can handle 1GB/s.
+Something that you should always look for when purchasing a new computer or other types of a network device that will be present on you LAN, is to make sure that that it can handle 1GB/s.
 If it can do that, it will not be a bottleneck.
-Sure, you can go over the top and get a LAN for 10GB/s but that will cost you serious money as it’s mostly datacenters that needs this kind of speed, not a home network where you want to transfer some files to your NAS.
+Sure, you can go over the top and get a LAN for 10GB/s but that will cost you serious money as it’s mostly datacenters that need this kind of speed, not a home network where you want to transfer some files to your NAS.

 Troubleshooting Slow LAN Speed

-Troubleshooting your network for speed issues is basically trying to measure the speed using the software that I mentioned earlier in this article.
+Troubleshooting your network for speed issues is trying to measure the speed using the software that I mentioned earlier in this article.
 But to make it easier, I also recommend an awesome tool that can measure the speed of the network cables.
 It’s called a LAN Tester and you get one from Amazon for almost nothing.
 Using this tool, you can test to see how much your cables can handle and quickly see if one of them is broken.
-Check out the video below to see how it works (not made by me, credit to the channel Life Changing Skills).
+Check out the video below to see how it works (not made by me, credit to the channel Life-Changing Skills).

 Have you tried restarting the router?
 Many times, restarting a router can solve these types of problems.
 There can be many reasons why it would fail at the router, a package can get stuck or a configuration is wrong.
-Restarting the router will generally remove these types of bottlenecks, if there is one.
+Restarting the router will generally remove these types of bottlenecks if there is one.

 But the simplest solution to slow network speed could be because another person in your LAN is currently using a lot of bandwidth.
 Maybe they are watching a 4K movie on Netflix or transferring big files to the file storage.
 If you have more members in your LAN other than yourself, go around and ask them what they are doing.
-This is of course a quick-fix solution.
+This is, of course, a quick-fix solution.
 If your LAN is slow overall, you will need to investigate further.